UtrechtUniversity/workshop-introduction-to-R-and-data/README.md

-# Workshop: Introduction to R & data
+# Workshop: Introduction to R & data for ADS students

-This repository contains the documentation, exercises and datasets of the single day workshop ['Introduction to R & data'](https://www.uu.nl/en/research/research-data-management/training-workshops/introduction-to-r-data) at Utrecht University.
+This repository contains the documentation, exercises and datasets of the half-day workshop ['Introduction to R & data for ADS students'](https://www.uu.nl/en/research/research-data-management/training-workshops/introduction-to-r-data) at Utrecht University.
 The workshop is organised by [Research Data Management Support](https://www.uu.nl/en/research/research-data-management).

-## Workshop description
+## Workshop description - choose your own adventure

 R is a powerful scripting language for data handling, data visualization, and statistics.
 In this workshop, we aim to give you the tools to start exploring R and all it has to offer by yourself.

-The course will take you from the very basics in R syntax, to data handling and visualization using a set of packages designed for data science, known as the ‘tidyverse’.
+This workshop will let you choose where to start: from the very **basics in R syntax** and **programming** (functions, if statements, for loops), to **data handling** and **visualization** using a set of packages designed for data science, known as the ‘tidyverse’.

-We will also take some time to understand datasets and their architecture, preparing you to handle your own data in a clean, robust, and reproducible manner.
+You can also take the time to understand **datasets and their architecture**, preparing you to handle your own data in a clean, robust, and reproducible manner.

-We will work in RStudio and introduce R scripts as well as the R Markdown format: the latter is a great way to combine code and its output with text, allowing you to code in a narrative and intuitive way.
+We will work in RStudio and introduce **R scripts** as well as the **R Markdown** format: the latter is a great way to combine code and its output with text, allowing you to code in a narrative and intuitive way.
 Moreover, this way you produce a human-readable document with which you can easily share and showcase your work.

 ## Upcoming workshops
-Check [uu.nl/rdm](https://www.uu.nl/en/research/research-data-management/training-workshops/introduction-to-r-data) for upcoming workshops.
+Check [uu.nl/rdm](https://www.uu.nl/en/research/research-data-management/training-workshops/introduction-to-r-data) for upcoming workshops that are open to all UU/UMCU staff and students.
-Registration is mandatory, and opens 2 months in advance of the course.

 ## Installation requirements
 This course requires three things to be installed:

 - The language **R**
 - The IDE **Rstudio**
 - The packages in **tidyverse**